 Viruses and malware – Viruses and malware can steal and delete large amounts of data, making it important to use strong antivirus and firewall systems.
-Data backup in case the first copy is stolen will provide an additional layer of security in the event of a disaster.
+Hence, in the event of a disaster data backup provides an additional layer of security incase the first copy is stolen .

 Accidental deletion and human error – Data backup provides a safety net for when there are inevitable mistakes with data.
-Something as simple as spilling water, overwriting data, or downloading virus-infected software can result in data loss.
-A backup copy helps safeguard from accidental risks that are not a matter of if, but when.
+In fact, something as simple as spilling water, overwriting data, or downloading virus-infected software can result in data loss.
+Thus, a backup copy helps safeguard from accidental risks that are not a matter of if, but when.

-Living in Florida, there is often an additional reason for data loss.
-The East Coast faces hurricane season June through November, and 40% of all hurricanes on the East coast make landfall in Florida.
-A hard drive overheating can cause damage and data loss, let alone an actual fire, or if there’s a flood that causes water damage.
-In the event of an environmental disaster, it’s important to have a backup copy stored off-site and away from danger.
+Furthermore, living in Florida, there is often an additional reason for data loss.
+For instance, the East Coast faces hurricane season June through November, and 40% of all hurricanes on the East coast make landfall in Florida.
+Subsequently, a hard drive overheating can cause damage and data loss, let alone an actual fire, or if there’s a flood that causes water damage.
+Similarly, in the event of an environmental disaster, it’s important to have a backup copy stored off-site and away from danger.

 Types of Data at Risk that Needs a Backup Plan

 It’s important to understand just how large the scope of backup’s protection is.
 Without data backup, you risk:

 - Legal documents

 - Historical records